kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- How much money will it all cost?
 #### SQL database
 - Sharding or Horizontal Partitioning
 	- Things are simple when we can store all our data on a single database machine.
+	``MySQL-I (A-Z)``
-But when a single machine is not enough, we need to introduce more machines and split data between them, this procedure
+	- But when a single machine is not enough, we need to introduce more machines and split data between them, this procedure is called sharding or horizontal partitioning.
+	``MySQL-I (A-M) + MySQL-II(N-Z)``
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjEzODU4OTAsLTE1OTA5MTU0NzAsLT
-EzNDYzMzc4OTQsNDY0NjM5NDgzXX0=
+eyJoaXN0b3J5IjpbMTU3MDgwMDcyNiwtMTU5MDkxNTQ3MCwtMT
+M0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==
 -->